BrightnBubbly/stream-chat-survey/README.md

 Once you have an `iframe` let's integrate it into our application.

 I use the same modal component to contain the `iframe` code that SurveyLegend provided me without any modification - it just works!
 Cool.
 Note that closing this widget returns the `ChatState` to `WAIT`.
-When you paste in your iframe, you may have to fiddle with the `modal-content` css settings if you don't like the way your survey is framed in the modal window.

 One last point about the survey.
 To avoid that my survey isn't called by hundreds of random software enthusiasts around the internet, I have masked the `URL` for my survey in an `env` variable in the file `...frontend/env.development`.
 You will find a file called `env.development.example`, that you can rename and paste in the `URL` of your survey.
 Alternatively, you can also just paste the `URL` into the `src` element of the `iframe` at line 161.
 The `survey` function follows: